A Joint Variational Framework for Multimodal X-ray Ptychography and Fluorescence Reconstruction: Joint formulation

 To enhance ptychographic reconstructions under limited data, we integrate fluorescence information by introducing a lightweight, physics-guided coupling between the object's imaginary component \(y\) and its linear attenuation coefficient \(\mu\).
 Let \(\mu_e^{E_0}\) be the mass attenuation coefficient at the incident energy \(E_0\).
 Under a thin‑sample/single‑scatter model,

-For the sake of a simple cross-modal link, we use $y$ (i.e., the imaginary term of the object $z$) as a surrogate for attenuation.
 Physically, attenuation is encoded in the magnitude of the transmission function $|z|=e^{-\frac{1}{2}\int \mu dt}$, with $z=e^{-a}e^{i\phi}$ and $a=-\log|z|$, rather than in $y$ alone.
 To keep the coupling lightweight, we exploit the global phase gauge of ptychography to apply a constant rotation $z\mapsto \tilde z=e^{-i(\bar\phi+\pi/2)}z$, after which, under a weak-contrast linearization $(|a|\ll 1,\ |\phi-\bar\phi|\ll 1)$, the rotated imaginary part satisfies $\tilde y\approx -e^{-a}\approx -(1-a)$.
 We therefore treat (a normalized, sign-adjusted) $y$ as a monotone proxy for the line-integrated attenuation, calibrating an affine map from $y$ to $a$ using vacuum/background regions or a thin standard.
 This approximation avoids log-amplitude transforms and simplifies the joint objective, and is adequate for prototyping algorithmic structure and ablations.
 Its limitations are clear: the performance degrades when phase variations are large, when the weak-object assumption fails, or for thick/strongly scattering samples.
-In subsequent work and for quantitative results, we will replace this proxy with the physically accurate link and, where needed, a multislice/attenuation-path model.

-Thus, explicitly bridging these two modalities, we introduce a \emph{link function} that substitutes the absorption term $\mu$ by $y$ in the ptychographic model with the weighted sum of elemental maps:
+Thus, explicitly bridging these two modalities, we introduce a {\emph{coupling function}} that substitutes the absorption term $\mu$ by $y$ in the ptychographic model with the weighted sum of elemental maps:

-This link function is crucial: it ensures that both modalities share a consistent representation of absorption, thereby coupling the elemental concentration maps with the ptychographic reconstruction.
-As a result, the two previously independent loss terms, fluorescence data fidelity and ptychographic data fidelity, are unified into a single joint objective.
+This {coupling function} is crucial: it {couples these elemental maps to the imaginary component of the ptychographic object and ensures that both modalities share a consistent representation of absorption, thereby coupling the elemental concentration maps with the ptychographic reconstruction.} As a result, the two previously independent loss terms, fluorescence data fidelity and ptychographic data fidelity, are unified into a single joint objective.
 Specifically, we obtain

 where $\alpha$ balances the contribution of the two modalities.

 For simplicity and identifiability, we restrict this work to the non-blind case, where the probe $P$ is assumed to be known and fixed: